ivankrato/raspberry-pi-cdplayer/README.md

 * At least 2 A power supply (only if your CD/DVD drive is powered from USB)
 * Raspbian Stretch (tested)

-## Instalation
+## Installation

-1) Download the newest release of raspberry-pi-cdplayer from [here](https://github.com/ivankrato/raspberry-pi-cdplayer/releases) or [build](#build) your own.

-2) Increase USB current limit (only if your CD/DVD drive is powered from USB)
+1) Increase USB current limit (only if your CD/DVD drive is powered from USB)
 ```bash
 echo 'max_usb_current=1 >> '/boot/config.txt'
 ```

-3) Set your default sound card (skip if you don't use external sound card)
+2) Set your default sound card (skip if you don't use external sound card)

 Create file ~/.asoundrc with this content.
 The card number is 1 in case of external USB sound card
 ```